bnc19/COV_Italy_multistrain/README.md

 This repository is divided into 3 sections:

 * *hospital_based_surveillance* - code to analyse antigen assay performance observed during hospital surveillance in Veneto.
-Also includes code to produce Figures S3, S4, S5, S9, and Tables 1, S1 and S2 from the manuscript.

 * *model_fitting* - code to fit a multivariant model to reconstruct the transmission dynamics of the dominant variants carrying the A220V and M234I-A376T mutations, all other co-circulating variants, and the alpha variant (B.1.1.7) for Veneto and the rest of Italy. **Note that the code is currently set up to run each model both locally and on a HPC for 200 iterations with the first 100 discarded as burn in.
 This is to demo the models quickly (~4 hours on a normal computer).
 In order to obtain the results provided in the manuscript, 4 chains were run for 2000 iterations, discarding the first 1000 iterations as burnin.
 This takes ~6  hours per model to run on the HPC.**